Vg34100/Minecraft-FishingFrenzy/README.md

 ### Advanced Fishing Mechanics

-- **Custom Fishing Rods**: New types of fishing rods can be given bait to increase chances of catching specific fish or change the types of fish you can catch.
+- **Custom Fishing Rods**: New types of fishing rods can be given bait to increase the chances of catching specific fish or change the types of fish you can catch.
-- **Diverse Baits**: Introduces numerous baits that can increase your lure, luck, or even help you catch multiple fish at once.
+- **Diverse Baits**: Introduces many baits that can increase your lure, luck, or even help you catch multiple fish at once.
 - **Variety of Fish**: Adds a variety of new fish with custom spawning conditions based on y-ranges, biomes, and weather.

 ### New Fish Class